-Stage Release is perhaps the most important stage to consider.
-The concept of a staged release involves placing a near final build into a staging repository prior to having it officially released.
-Because of this, it gives the opportunity to prevent an application from being released with components that have violated policy.
-Thus, setting the action for a Stage Release to Fail, is our recommendation.
+The Stage Release stage is specific to Nexus CLM, and involves placing a near final build into a staging repository prior to having it officially released.

+Because this stage gives the opportunity to prevent an application from being released with components that have violated policy, setting the action for a Stage Release to Fail is our recommendation.
+This is especially true for any policies that may include risk associated with security and/or licensing.